mwaseem75/iris-mlm-explainer/README.md

 ![image](https://user-images.githubusercontent.com/18219467/232479136-c97c7678-9c41-4a5e-bd21-baa38580ac68.png)

-Application will list all the trained model.
-Navigate to go to dashboard hyperlink to view model explainer
+Application will list all the trained models.
+Navigate to "go to dashboard" hyperlink to view model explainer

 ![image](https://user-images.githubusercontent.com/18219467/232479663-2800d973-0210-4a06-9dfb-e3169d11697a.png)